Jictyvoo/v_html/docs/README.md

 * push elements that have a close tag into stack
 * remove elements from stack
-* create a new document root if have some syntax error
+* create a new document root if have some syntax error (deleted)
 * search tags in B-tree by attributes
 * search tags in B-tree by tag type

+### XPath

+* receive search string and identify what to search and when
+* start search by root
+* start search by tag name
+* start search by attribute name
+* get all tags from document